funnymania/hirable/README.md

 Just thought I would put this out there since it is functioning, but not very robust because:

-1. Only working on Twitter currently, currently using Seattle as a location, working on expanding this to other companies and locations
+1. Currently using Seattle as a location, working on expanding this to other locations
 2. Emailing functionality specifically for Gmail, and requiring user to turn on access to 'less secure apps' for their Google account
+3. Twitter's listings, more often than not, are not consistent, including openings which overwrite other openings, duplicates, and therefore generate unnecessary and non-relevant emails.
+Currently Twitter is unsupported.

 # Instructions
 ```